subinacls/Filibuster/README.md

   It is required to utilize additional modules outside the standard library as follows.
 You can use `easy_install` if you so desire or download and install from source.
 Your choice.

-  The application it will do some basic checks to help elimate issues later in the process
+  The application will perform some basic checks to help elimate issues later in the application

     """ required for graphing """
     Please install numpy with: `easy_install numpy`